An abscess is a painful collection of pus, usually caused by a bacterial infection. Abscesses can develop anywhere in the body.

 The type of surgery you have will depend on the type of internal abscess you have and where it is in your body.
 Generally, it involves making a larger incision in your skin to allow the pus to be washed out.

-If you are concerned about Abscess you should always contact emergency services or visit a Health Centre, Hospital, nurse or doctor.
-The Kenya Master Health Facility list is an online list of hospital and health centre addresses and contact details.
+If you are concerned about Abscess you should always contact emergency services by calling 112 or visit a Health Centre, nurse or doctor.